Frequently Asked Questions

 - The member can contact one of the Steering Committee members prior to the meeting to arrange handover of his cheque.
 Or the cheque could be mailed to the address on our contact page.

-- Payment by cheque is preferred.
-Due to the onus of responsibility on our volunteers, cash is discouraged but acceptable in odd circumstances.
+- Due to the onus of responsibility on our volunteers, cash is discouraged but acceptable in odd circumstances.
 Donations should be submitted at the general meeting, within a member’s own name tag, to help confirm who the donation is from.
 This is particularly important when the donation is in cash, or the cheque is under a company name.